Home

 Upon retiring after 28 years of teaching, I started making and selling naturally dyed shibori/eco print scarves, exfoliating soap savers, carabiner water bottle holders and other functional items at the Encino Farmers’ Market with my friend Ruth.

-Except for the logwood and indigo, my dye sources are from locally foraged flora (ex. pomegranates from the gardens of Irene, Jane & Kaz; avocado pits from Doug and other guacamole lovers; eucalyptus kindly collected by Judith from her street and Daoswan from her hikes; Matilija poppy leaves from Allen’s garden; Japanese maple leaves from Leslie and Gary; rose leaves from Steve and Joy, Irene, Henry and Brenda; geranium leaves from Irene, Steve and Joy).
+Except for the logwood and indigo, my initial dye sources were from locally foraged flora (ex. pomegranates from the gardens of Irene, Jane & Kaz; avocado pits from Doug and other guacamole lovers; eucalyptus kindly collected by Judith from her street and Daoswan from her hikes; Matilija poppy leaves from Allen’s garden; Japanese maple leaves from Leslie and Gary; rose leaves from Steve and Joy, Irene, Henry and Brenda; geranium leaves from Irene, Steve and Joy).
+From 2024, I have started experimenting with fiber reactive dyes, which requires a lot less rinse water than the natural dyes.

 While I continue to dye, I realize that my love of making things takes me to another realm.
 I get an idea of what I’d like to make from things I see (nature, museums, stores, being out and about), and my imagination.
 I then research for weeks, sometimes months, by looking at online tutorials, youtube videos, and books purchased on Amazon before plunging into experimentation with a particular technique.
 This has led me to ecoprinting, nuno felting, making hair accessories, tissue packet holders, and Marvel character coasters.
 I enjoy the routine of using a learned technique to make a prototype, and making multiples of the product to the point where I can make the item without thinking of the individual steps involved.
 When I’m in that state, hours go by without my realizing it.
 I’m happy and calm- sleep better at night.
 Mihaly Csikszentmihalyi (me-HIGH check-sent-me-HIGH-ee) coined a term to describe this state in 1975.
 He called it flow, which has since been also described as “being in the zone”: